-- Administer the infusion over 30 minutes through an intravenous line containing a sterile, non-pyrogenic, low protein binding in-line filter (pore size of 0.2 micrometer to 1.2 micrometer). - Administer OPDIVO in combination with other therapeutic agents as follows: - With ipilimumab: administer OPDIVO first followed by ipilimumab on the same day. - With platinum-doublet chemotherapy: administer OPDIVO first followed by platinum-doublet chemotherapy on the same day - With ipilimumab and platinum-doublet chemotherapy: administer OPDIVO first followed by ipilimumab and then platinum-doublet chemotherapy on the same day. - Use separate infusion bags and filters for each infusion. - Flush the intravenous line at end of infusion. - Do not co-administer other drugs through the same intravenous line.
+- Administer the infusion over 30 minutes through an intravenous line containing a sterile, non-pyrogenic, low protein binding in-line filter (pore size of 0.2 micrometer to 1.2 micrometer). - Administer OPDIVO in combination with other therapeutic agents as follows: - With ipilimumab: administer OPDIVO first followed by ipilimumab on the same day. - With platinum-doublet chemotherapy: administer OPDIVO first followed by platinum-doublet chemotherapy on the same day - With ipilimumab and platinum-doublet chemotherapy: administer OPDIVO first followed by ipilimumab and then platinum-doublet chemotherapy on the same day. - With fluoropyrimidine- and platinum-containing chemotherapy: administer OPDIVO first followed by fluoropyrimidine- and platinum-containing chemotherapy on the same day. - Use separate infusion bags and filters for each infusion. - Flush the intravenous line at end of infusion. - Do not co-administer other drugs through the same intravenous line.